mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 This is a straightforward optimization that saves a bunch of bandwidth in the common case.
 It's also a _lossless_ technique because it doesn't change the the state sent over the network in any way.

 To optimize bandwidth further we need to use _lossy techniques_.
 This means we reduce the precision of the physics state when it's sent over the network.
 For example, we could bound position in some min/max range and quantize it to a precision of 1/1000th of a centimeter.
-We can use this same approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.
+We can use the same approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.

-This saves a bunch of bandwidth, but now the extrapolation between network updates on the non-authority side is slightly different from the authority side, because it's extrapolating from the quantized network state.
+This saves a bunch of bandwidth, but now the extrapolation between network updates on the non-authority side is slightly different from the simulation on the authority side, because it's extrapolating from quantized network state.

 This causes jitter in stacks:

 _(diagram showing a stack on left, with a quantized state on the right side with slight penetration_ -> jitter)_

 What we want is an extrapolation that matches the authority side of the simulation as closely as possible.
+But how can we do this, and still use lossy compression?
 The solution is to quantize the state on _both sides_.

-What this means is that before each physics simulation step in **FixedUpdate** the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.
+What this means is that before each physics simulation step, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.

-This is done on both the authority, and non-authority sides of the simulation, and it's basically _the trick_ to getting networked physics working with PhysX.
+This is done on both the authority and non-authority sides of the simulation, and it's basically _the trick_ to getting networked physics working with PhysX.

 # Side Effects

-Quantizing the state has some interesting side-effects...
+But quantizing the state has some interesting side-effects...

-The first side-effect is that PhysX doesn't like it very much when you set the position, rotation and linear/angular velocity on each rigid body at the start of each frame.
+The first is that PhysX doesn't really like it very much when you set the position, rotation and linear/angular velocity on each rigid body at the start of each frame.
 It lets you know this by taking a reasonably large chunk of CPU.

 This is most likely because PhysX invalidates certain caches that are used to speed up collision detection and solving when you set physics state.
-Perhaps the PhysX developers could work to improve this when the state changes only by small amounts.
+Perhaps the PhysX developers could work to improve this when rigid body state changes only by small amounts.

 The second side-effect is that quantization adds _error_ to the simulation which PhysX tries very hard to correct, snapping objects out of penetration:

 _(diagram showing cube in a stack in penetration due to position w. arrow)_

-The solution for this is to call __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
+The solution for this one is to call __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
 I found that 1m/sec push apart works well.

-The third side-effect, which is quite subtle, is that some rotations can't be represented exactly in smallest three representation, which leads to the following situation:
+The third side-effect, which is quite subtle, is that some rotations can't be represented exactly in smallest three representation, leading to this:

 _(diagram showing cube rotating into penetration with the ground)_

-For some rotations, the quantized rotation penetrates with the ground, then after PhysX pushes this cube out of penetration, this rotation quantizes to _another_ rotation in penetration, causing a feedback loop where the cube slides across the floor!
+For a small set of rotations, after PhysX pushes the cube out of penetration, the rotation quantizes to _another_ rotation in penetration, causing a feedback loop where the cube slides across the floor!

 _(diagram showing cool sliding effect, three stage diagram, penetration, push out and to right, still in penetration_...)_